Relationships, Sexual Health and Parenthood (RSHP)

 Respect gender equality in the early years, a resource list for child care professionals and parents on gender equality in the early years.

 Resource: Animation clip of the stages of birth

 This short animation was developed to provide information for expectant parents on what happens during the stages of labour.
 The sequence may be useful to show what happens during labour and how a baby is born.
 The voiceover may be less useful in a school setting, but could be used with the volume muted.

 These guidelines have been produced as a response to the sexual health needs of young people in Forth Valley.
-Whilst sexualised behaviour can be a natural healthy part of growing up, some children and young people may develop inappropriate/problematic habits or display sexually harmful behaviour.
+Whilst sexualised behaviour can be a natural healthy part of growing up, some children and young people may develop inappropriate/problematic habits or display harmful sexual behaviour.

 Short presentation on the Managing Sexualised Behaviour

 Supporting the implementation of RSHP in Forth Valley

 If you would like to speak to someone about support for Relationships, Sexual Health and Parenthood within the curriculum in your nursery or school, please contact us.